-Or try the BrightPlan financial wellness tool.
+Or try the BrightPlan financial wellness platform.
 It's a digital financial advisor that can help you plan for your financial goals, show you how to reach them, and track your entire financial life in one easy-to-use digital dashboard--all free of charge.

 Check out Intentional Retirement for ways to reimagine your retirement.
 You’ll find ideas, tips, and tools to help you live the life you’ve always wanted.

 Take steps toward financial security with the help of the following Synopsys benefits:

 Synopsys 401(k) Plan: Synopsys matches $0.40 for every $1 you contribute to your 401(k), up to a maximum of $3,000 per year.
 Don’t leave any money on the table—contribute $7,500 each year to receive the full $3,000 match.

 Employee Stock Purchase Plan (ESPP): With the ESPP, you can own a piece of the Company that you’re helping to grow!
 You can buy shares of Synopsys common stock at a discount—at least 15% off the market price, with no brokerage or administrative fees!

 Health Savings Account (HSA): If you're in one of the HS Plans (Basic, Standard, or Premium), you can set aside your earnings to pay for qualified health care expenses through an HSA.